What Sun Sign am I Anyway?

 The most important thing to know is that both zodiacs (Tropical & Sidereal) incorporate the same 12 zodiac signs (Aries– Pisces) with 30° to each sign.
 Both systems include the four elements: fire, earth, water and air; the modalities: cardinal, fixed and mutable; the rulerships, and the inherent qualities of each sign.

-The discrepancy between the Sidereal and Tropical zodiacs is not with the content.
+The discrepancy that occurs between the Sidereal and Tropical zodiacs is not with the content.
 Rather it is with the calculation of the starting point of the first degree of Aries.
 The two zodiacs were in alignment sometime during 285 A.D and thereafter the schism between the two systems has continued to grow.
 The Vedic Astrologers understood and took into account the precession of the Equinoxes, which is based on the Earth’s wobble and its alignment to the fixed stars.
 They have maintained these continual and appropriate calculation adjustments, whereby the Greek Astrologers did not.

-As many of you may or may not know, our Western tropical Astrological model begins with the Sun’s movement into Aries at the Spring Equinox on or about March 21st.
+As many of you may or may not know, our Western Tropical Astrological model begins with the Sun’s movement into Aries at the Spring Equinox on or about March 21st.
 Furthermore, each subsequent season is marked by the Sun’s ingress into the remaining Cardinal signs: Summer—Cancer, Fall—Libra, and Winter—Capricorn.
 Tropical Astrology is therefore symbolic in nature as it relates to the Sun’s relationship with Earth.
 It is endowed with Greek mythology, often very psychological in nature, and works beautifully, as many of you have so passionately argued.

 Vedic Sidereal Astrology, however, has nothing to do with the seasons, and instead is marked by the Sun’s entrance into the visible fixed stars that make up a constellation.
 As time passes, the Earth’s alignment to the fixed stars denotes the Earth’s wobble and creates what we know as the precession of the equinoxes and is the visible change of 1°, which occurs approximately every 70 years.